 - Subscribe to a news aggregator to pull articles from your preferred magazine or news source.
 This makes pertinent, interesting reading readily accessible.

 - If you find a specific article or book intriguing, keep up the momentum.
-Read additional articles or books by the author, or dig deeper into the topic by reading other authors' points of view.
+Read additional articles or books by the author or dig deeper into the topic by reading other authors' points of view.

 - Dedicate a specific time every week for reading.
 For example, block off half an hour every Tuesday morning for reading, learning, and thinking.

-5) Schedule Fun!
+5) Have Fun!

 - Share one fun fact about yourselves, such as a favorite vacation, memory from college, formative experience, or a bit about your families.